If done well, paying for ads on the Google search and display network can be a cost-effective way of attracting more clients to your legal practice.

 5) A fast way to get in front of potential clients

-SEO (search engine optimisation) is generally a long term strategy involving the authority of your website in the eyes of both Google and your target users.
+SEO for solicitors (search engine optimisation) is generally a long term strategy involving the authority of your website in the eyes of both Google and your target users.
 Google Ads are a great way of getting in front of potential users straight away, because you pay to (depending on how well your campaign is put together).

 For many local legal firms, SEO has been complicated further by the increasing prominence of Google local pages.